-Rose Casey, Capital Projects • (714) 560-5729 Contact:
+Status: Environmental Phase Underway - 69% Complete Rose Casey, Capital Projects • (714) 560-5729 Contact:

-Summary: This project will study SR-55 between I-5 and SR-91 in the Cities of Santa Ana, Tustin, Orange and Anaheim.
-The environmental study will consider the addition of one general purpose lane in each direction between SR-22 and the I-5 and provide operational improvements between SR-22 and SR-91.
-During the quarter, the consultant continued working on technical studies and obtained approval on several technical studies.
+Summary: This project is studying SR-55 between I-5 and SR-91 in the Cities of Santa Ana, Tustin, Orange and Anaheim.
+The environmental study is looking at the addition of one general purpose lane in each direction between SR-22 and the I-5 and providing operational improvements between SR-22 and SR-91.
+During the guarter, the consultant continued working on technical studies and obtained approval on several technical studies.
+The Draft Environmental Document (ED) and Draft Project Report are anticipated to be approved mid-July.
+The Draft ED is anticipated to be circulated for public review, and an open house format Public Hearing is anticipated to be held in mid-2019.
+The Design Standard Decision Document (formerly Fact Sheet) process has been underway to address design variations needed to limit right-of-way impacts.
 The Public Information Meeting was held early June 2018.
-The final ED is expected to be released early 2020.
+The final ED is expected to be released in early 2020.